 Remember playing hours of Skee-ball to get 10,000 tickets to only find you that your choice of prizes are either a ball point pen or an eraser?
 Well, the Gyu-Kaku app is more rewarding, and you also get fed.

-- 50 points: you get an additional 50 points for connecting with your facebook account.
+You get an additional 50 points for connecting with your Facebook account.
 That right there gets you a free ice cream, s’mores, salad, mushroom medley, or toro beef! (yea, I used an exclamation mark).

 Not every location is on board with the app, and I guess some of them are like “naw, we’d rather not reward you with anything if you like coming here.”